-At the very least, you should read their reviews and know the answers to these questions before you agree to work with them:
+At the very answers to least, these you should questions read their before you reviews agree to and know work the with them:

 - What level of service do they provide and how much do their services cost? - Does this person have the training and energy to sell my home or is real estate their side hustle? - Does this person seem the capable of giving me hard advice that we need to hear even if I do not want to hear it?